ArtUshak/wiki_tool_python/README.md

 Some commands require authentication.
 To tell login and password, use option `--credentials LOGIN:PASSWORD` or set environment variable `MEDIAWIKI_CREDENTIALS` to `LOGIN:PASSWORD`.

+## Throttling requests

+To set interval between requests in seconds, use environment variable `REQUESTS_INTERVAL`.

 ### Selecting MediaWiki version

 To select MediaWiki version, use option `--mediawiki-version VERSION`.
 Versions `1.31` and `1.19` are allowed, but `1.19` is not fully supported.
 Version `1.31` is default.